OndrejJizba/Foxbuy-App/README.md

-### Team project for creating a marketplace backend web application.
-Still under development.
+# Welcome to our Marketplace Backend Web Application Project!
+Our team is creating a marketplace backend web application as part of our learning journey.
+Currently in active development, we're eager to share our progress and features with you.

-# Implemented Features:
+## Implemented Features:

 - **User Registration with Email Verification:** Users can sign up using their username and verify their account via email.